Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Iterated regularisation

-To find this connection we begin observing that these systems can be reduced to second--order differential equations in the $U_{i,1}$ (for $i=1,2,3$) and $v_{5,4}$ variable.
-For systems \eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original} we solve for $V_{i,1}$ in the first equation of each system and substitute this value in the second equation.
+To find this connection we begin observing that these systems can be reduced to second--order differential equations with the $U_{i,1}$ (for $i=1,2,3$) and $v_{5,4}$ variables.
+For systems \eqref{systUV11original}, \eqref{systUV21original}, \eqref{systUV31original} we solve for $V_{i,1}$ in the first equation of each system and substitute this value into the second equation.
 Analogously, for system~\eqref{systuv54op1} we solve for $u_{5,4}$ in the second equation and substitute this value into the first equation.
-For instance, solving for $V_{1,1}$ in the first equation of system~\eqref{systUV11original} we deduce
+For instance, solving for $V_{1,1}$ in the first equation of system~\eqref{systUV11original} we find